The Movement for Black Girls and Women

 0M

-To date, Southern Black Girls has given $10.2 million to fund the dreams of Black girls and women in the South
+To date, Southern Black Girls has awarded $11.4 million to fund the dreams of Black girls and women in the South

 Follow on Instagram